 ( To read the earlier episodes of this Hep C survivor’s story please click here)

-I paid 480 rupees for a taxi voucher at the government taxi booth in the airport’s exit lounge and walked into the crowd that milled around the separation barriers; thousands of dark, smiling facing waiting for the return of loved ones or important guests.
+My aim was buying Hep C medicines in India – I paid 480 rupees for a taxi voucher at the government taxi booth in the airport’s exit lounge and walked into the crowd that milled around the separation barriers; thousands of dark, smiling facing waiting for the return of loved ones or important guests.
 A smiling man saw my voucher and pounced on me politely, leading me to his little Morris Major taxi without asking me where I was going.
 Once he had me and my bag safely inside his cab he inquired as to my destination.

 When I told him I was going to the Taz Karma Inn at T. Nagar a puzzled look spread over his face.
 I said it again more slowly but of course he did not understand my Australian accented English just as I could not understand his Tamil accented English.
 Fortunately I had written the hotel’s name and address on a piece of paper and showed him that.
 Unfortunately he still did not know the hotel but did know where T. Nagar was and so we headed off into the night.